r-spatial/sf/README.md

 The plan is to

-1. implement simple features in R, including a representation that uses S3 and extends `data.frame`.
+1. implement simple features in R, including a representation that uses S3 and extends `data.frame` (M1-3).
-2. develop a C++ interface to GDAL 2.0, to read and write simple feature objects, and to interface other functionality (coordinate transformation, geometry operations)
+2. develop a C++ interface to GDAL 2.0, to read and write simple feature objects, and to interface other functionality (coordinate transformation, geometry operations) (M3-8)
-3. develop vignettes with data base connections, web API's, leaflet, ggmap, dplyr
+3. develop vignettes with data base connections, web API's, leaflet, ggmap, dplyr (M7-10)
 4. develop and prototypically implement a migration path for sp to become compliant with simple features.
+(M10-12)

 |  Failure mode    |  Recovery plan     |
 |------------------|--------------------|